You can configure the File Services, which enable you to create file shares on your vSAN datastore.

 Prerequisites

-• Enable vSAN file services.
+• Enable vSAN file service.

 • Allocate static IP addresses as file server IPs from vSAN File Service network, each IP is the single point access to vSAN file shares.